tgirke/rcf/index.md

 layout: page
 title: High-Performance Computing Center
 permalink: index.html
-summary: Welcome to the website of the High-Performance Computing Center (HPCC) at UC Riverside.
-This site provides an overview about the HPC resources and services provided by our center.
+summary: welcome to the website of the High-Performance Computing Center (HPCC) at UC Riverside.
+This site provides an overview of the HPC resources and services provided by our center.
 ---

 ## Services